 In a Vice article written by Daisy Jones on why Americans think UK rappers, and Giggs specifically, are trash, many listeners cited an unpleasant flow and punchlines that couldn’t be taken seriously.
 Funny enough, most people’s favorite parts of the parody hit “Man’s Not Hot” are the exaggerated gun sounds made by Big Shaq, as well as the title punchline about Big Shaq refusing to take his jacket off for the sake of his roadman look.
 Hell, people took Rich Brian’s borderline-parody hit “Dat Stick” more seriously than Giggs on “KMT.”

-In short, American rap fans don’t know enough about UK Grime culture and don’t care enough in the present to see it as more than a parody of American hip-hop culture.
-While this is disappointing, Grime artists are proving they don’t need the validation of blowing up in the States in order to make noise and be respected by the rest of the world.
+In short, American rap fans don’t know enough about UK hip-hop culture and don’t care enough in the present to see it as more than a parody of American hip-hop culture.
+While this is disappointing, UK rappers are proving they don’t need the validation of blowing up in the States in order to make noise and be respected by the rest of the world.